-- (1) While complying with the methodology framework, the ERAA shall, to the extent possible, take advantage of the latest innovations and improvements in terms of data accuracy, data granularity and computing power, in order to maintain a state-of-the-art approach.
-ENTSO-E shall endeavour to keep abreast of the latest innovations in Europe and globally, especially through interactions with academia, research institutions, industry experts and financial experts. - (2) Pursuant to Article 23(7) of Electricity Regulation, the ERAA methodology, scenarios, sensitivities, and assumptions as well as results of the assessment shall be subject to the prior consultation of MSs, the

-ECG and relevant stakeholders and approval by ACER under the procedure set out in Article 27 of Electricity Regulation.
+- 1. While complying with the methodology framework, the ERAA shall, to the extent possible, take advantage of the latest innovations and improvements in terms of data accuracy, data granularity and computing power, in order to maintain a state-of-the-art approach.
+ENTSO-E shall endeavours-ende - 2.
+Pursuant to Article 23(7) of Electricity Regulation, the ERAA methodology, scenarios, sensitivities, and assumptions as well as results of the assessment shall be subject to the prior consultation of MSs, the ECG and relevant stakeholders and approval by ACER under the procedure set out in Article 27 of Electricity Regulation. - 3.
+ENTSO-E shall establish adequate interaction channels for all relevant stakeholders, including civil society, to contribute to each step of developing the proposals for the ERAA methodology, the scenarios, the assumptions, and results, through a transparent, open, accessible, inclusive, efficient, and well-structured process.
+Such channels shall include:

-- (3) ENTSO-E shall establish adequate interaction channels for all relevant stakeholders, including civil society, to contribute to each step of developing the proposals for the ERAA methodology, the scenarios, the assumptions, and results, through a transparent, open, accessible, inclusive, efficient, and well-structured process.
-Such channels shall include: - (a) stakeholder workshops and webinars to gather inputs and suggestions ahead of finalizing the proposals for the ERAA methodology and the report, and to address stakeholder questions; - (b) public consultations; and - (c) visibility on forward planning for the next steps through the ENTSO-E Annual Work Program for each year ahead. - (4) ENTSO-E shall hold the following consultations on the ERAA methodology, scenarios, assumptions, sensitivities and results: - (a) A yearly public consultation on assumptions and high-level definition of scenarios with their assumptions.
+- (a) stakeholder workshops and webinars to gather inputs and suggestions ahead of finalizing the proposals for the ERAA methodology and the report, and to address stakeholder questions; - (b) public consultations; and - (c) visibility on forward planning for the next steps through the ENTSO-E Annual Work Program for each year ahead. - 4.
+ENTSO-E shall hold the following consultations on the ERAA methodology, scenarios, assumptions, sensitivities and results: - (a) A yearly public consultation on assumptions and high-level definition of scenarios with their assumptions.
 This consultation shall be published and shall include at least prices of CO2 emission allowance, fuel prices, demand, DSR potential, storage, cross-zonal capacities and an overview of generation capacity by type of technology per MS. In particular, exogenous assumptions shall be properly consulted.
 This yearly public consultation may align with the biennial consultation the ENTSOs' TYNDP scenario framework. - (b) The ECG shall be consulted regarding the ERAA methodology, scenarios, sensitivities and assumptions.
 ENTSO-E shall present an overview of the preliminary results of the ERAA to the ECG as soon as available and before the publication of the ERAA report. - (c) Comments received from the ECG or other stakeholders during the public consultation shall be considered in improving the ERAA.
 These comments should not delay the annual publication of the ERAA, unless they seriously challenge the credibility or acceptance of the ERAA results.
 ENTSO-E shall provide a reply to the stakeholders' comments received during the public consultation for each ERAA. - (d) The results of the ERAA depend heavily on the chosen scenarios and the quality of the data collected.
-During the public consultation on the scenarios, assumptions and sensitivities of the ERAA, ENTSO-E shall ensure that all stakeholders have the opportunity to check, compare and benchmark the data and the assumptions used in the assessment. - (e) In line with Article 11, the results of each ERAA, together with the assumptions on which they are based and the data related to the different scenarios and sensitivities, shall be published on ENTSO-E's website alongside the ERAA report. - (5) All ENTSO-E's consultations shall comply with Article 31 of Electricity Regulation.
+During the public consultation on the scenarios, assumptions and sensitivities of the ERAA, ENTSO-E shall ensure that all stakeholders have the opportunity to check, compare and benchmark the data and the assumptions used in the assessment. - (e) In line with Article 11, the results of each ERAA, together with the assumptions on which they are based and the data related to the different scenarios and sensitivities, shall be published on ENTSO-E's website alongside the ERAA report. - 5.
+All ENTSO-E's consultations shall comply with Article 31 of Electricity Regulation.